CompanyOnTheWorld/craft-ops/README.md

 git clone https://github.com/stackstrap/craft-ops.git project_name
 ```

-Come up with a `short_name` value your project.
-This value will be
+Come up with "short name" and "project name" values your project.
+The `short_name`
-used to label things in the system.
+value will be used to label things in the system.
 It should be short and easy to
-type.
-Try to leave out special characters or things could fail.
+type, also leave out special characters or things could fail.
+The `project_name`
+value will be used to label things that need to be very specific like the name
+of a git repo.

-You will need to enter this value into the proper place in the
+You will need to enter these values into the [`project.conf`][project_conf_link] file.
-[`project.conf`][project_conf_link] file.

-Then build the `dev` vm:
+Then just build the `dev` vm:

 ```
 vagrant up dev